Naxos: Tourism

-Naxos is a popular tourist destination, with several ruins.
-It has a number of beaches, such as those at Agia Anna, Agios Prokopios, Alikos, Kastraki, Mikri Vigla, Plaka, and Agios Georgios, most of them near Chora.

-As other cycladic islands, Naxos is considered a windy place perfect for windsurfing, as well as kitesurfing.
-There are seven sports clubs in the island that offer both of these sports and other water activities.
+Naxos is a popular tourist destination, with several places of touristic interest, including beaches, villages and old ruins.
+Beaches on the island include Agia Anna, Agios Prokopios, Aliko, Kastraki, Mikri Vigla, Plaka, and Agios Georgios, most of them on the western side of the island, near Chora.
+Like other cycladic islands, Naxos is considered a windy place perfect for windsurfing, as well as kitesurfing.
+There are seven sports clubs on the island that offer both of these sports and other water activities.

 Agriculture

 Naxos is the most fertile island of the Cyclades.
 It has a good supply of water in a region where water is usually inadequate.
 Mount Zeus (1,004 m) is the highest peak in the Cyclades, and tends to trap the clouds, permitting greater rainfall.
 This has made agriculture an important economic sector with various vegetable and fruit crops as well as cattle breeding, making Naxos the most self-sufficient island in the Cyclades.
-Naxos is well known within Greece for its "Arseniko Naxou" cheese, potatoes and Kitron, a local lemon-citrus spirit.
+Naxos is well known within Greece for its "Arseniko Naxou" cheese, potatoes, Kitron (a local lemon-citrus spirit), and Naxian honey (which is largely derived from the nectar of thyme).